4 August 2023

 Course aim

-By the end of this module, students will:
+Upon successful completion of this module, students will:

-Have gained first-hand experience of the selection and deployment of tools, techniques and theories for the identification, validation and structuring of a new business venture;
+have gained first-hand experience of the selection and deployment of tools, techniques and theories for the identification, validation and structuring of a new business venture

-Understand strategies to confirm customer needs and test market demand;
+understand strategies to confirm customer needs and test market demand

-Be able to define and test critical business model uncertainties;
+be able to define and test critical business model uncertainties

-Understand key principles that underpin financial forecasting.
+understand key principles that underpin financial forecasting.

 Credits info